-This full Halo Infinite guide has lots of information you’ll need to find success, whether that’s in the campaign as you unravel the mysteries of Zeta Halo, or as you battle it out against your fellow Spartans in multiplayer.
-We've compiled everything you need to know so that you can more easily crush the Banished in the campaign and leave no stone unturned in the hunt for collectibles and mysteries across Zeta Halo.
+This packed Halo Infinite guide is loaded with information and tips you’ll need to survive, whether that’s in the campaign as you fight back against the Banished on Zeta Halo, or as you clash with your fellow Spartans in multiplayer.
+We've compiled everything we found in the campaign so that you can leave no stone unturned in the hunt for collectibles and mysteries across Zeta Halo.
 As for multiplayer, we’ve got breakdowns on all the weapons and new equipment items, and some tips to help with levelling up your battle passes and controller settings.
-Whatever you need, it’s here in this Halo Infinite guide.
+Whatever you're looking for, it’s probably here in this Halo Infinite guide.

 Halo Infinite campaign guides

 For the first time in a mainline Halo game, the campaign fuses open-world exploration with linear missions that take you across Zeta Halo.
 As such, you might be wondering what the Halo Infinite length of the campaign is and how long it’s going to take for you to complete it.
 We’ve got details on how long it should take to complete for critical path runners, plodding explorers, and those in between.